ItalyPaleAle/unlocker/README.md

 ### Supported algorithms and keys

-Unlocker can wrap and unwrap data using keys stored in Azure Key Vault only, either software-protected or HSM-protected.
+Revaulter can wrap and unwrap data using keys stored in Azure Key Vault only, either software-protected or HSM-protected.

-Unlocker only supports RSA keys.
-Although all key sizes supported by Azure Key Vault can be used with Unlocker, we strongly recommend using 4096-bit keys for the best security.
+Revaulter only supports RSA keys.
+Although all key sizes supported by Azure Key Vault can be used with Revaulter, we strongly recommend using 4096-bit keys for the best security.

-Unlocker uses RSA-OAEP with SHA-256 (identified as `RSA-OAEP-256` in Azure Key Vault) as algorithm and mode of operation, to offer the best security.
+Revaulter uses RSA-OAEP with SHA-256 (identified as `RSA-OAEP-256` in Azure Key Vault) as algorithm and mode of operation, to offer the best security.
 This value is not configurable.

 ## Set up

-Before you can deploy and use Unlocker, you need to perform a few setup steps to create resources on Azure: a Key Vault and an Azure AD application that allows the admin to authenticate and allow or deny operations.
+Before you can deploy and use Revaulter, you need to perform a few setup steps to create resources on Azure: a Key Vault and an Azure AD application that allows the admin to authenticate and allow or deny operations.

 All the steps below must be run on your laptop before you deploy the app.
 At the end, you'll have the values required for the `config.yaml` file and for making requests to the service.

 You will need an Azure subscription to deploy these services; if you don't have one, you can start a [free trial](https://azure.com/free).
-All the services we need for Unlocker are either free (Azure AD) or very inexpensive (for most scenarios, you should not spend more than a few cents on Azure Key Vault every month).
+All the services we need for Revaulter are either free (Azure AD) or very inexpensive (for most scenarios, you should not spend more than a few cents on Azure Key Vault every month).

 ### Requirements